-- Management determines costs for stock-based compensation using market-based valuation techniques.
+- Management determines costs for share-based compensation using market-based valuation techniques.
 The fair value of the share awards was determined at the date of grant using the Black-Scholes option pricing model.
 Assumptions were made, and judgment was used in applying the valuation model.
 The assumptions and judgments on the estimated future volatility of the Company's stock price and the expected forfeiture rate may have a very high degree of estimation uncertainty.
-Such judgments and assumptions are inherently uncertain and as such the grant date fair value estimates of stock-based compensation can be materially different from the fair values of the stock options when the stock options are exercised or expire in the future. - The Company uses significant judgment in its assessment of impairment indicators on its equityaccounted investment and its related estimate of the recoverable amount of the investment. - The Company uses significant judgment in its allocation of costs between inventory and cost of goods sold.
-The Company measures its remaining inventory at the end of each quarter and uses drones to assist in estimating quantities. - The Company uses significant judgment in recognizing and derecognizing deferred income tax assets.
-Managements performs a "more likely than not" test to see if there is a greater than 50% chance that the Company will realize its deferred income tax assets in the future. - The assessment of whether the going concern assumption is appropriate requires management to take into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
-The Company is aware that material uncertainties related to events or conditions may cast significant doubt upon the Company's ability to continue as a going concern.
+Such judgments and assumptions are inherently uncertain and as such the grant date fair value estimates of share-based compensation can be materially different from the fair values of the stock options when the stock options are exercised or expire in the future. - The Company uses significant judgment in its assessment of impairment indicators on its equityaccounted investment and its related estimate of the recoverable amount of the investment. - The Company uses significant judgment in its allocation of costs between inventory and cost of goods sold.
+The Company measures its remaining inventory at the end of each quarter and uses drones to assist in estimating quantities.
+The Company values inventory at the lower of cost and net realizable value. - Estimates and judgments are inherent in the ongoing assessment of the recoverability of trade and accounts receivable and deposits.
+The Company maintains an allowance for doubtful accounts to reflect expected credit losses.
+The Company is not able to predict changes in financial conditions of its customers and note holders and the Company's judgment related to the recoverability of trade and accounts receivable may be material - The Company applies judgment in determining whether the contract contains an identified asset, whether the Company has the right to control the asset, and the lease term.
+Lease term reflect the period over which the lease payments are reasonably certain including renewal options that the Company is reasonably certain to exercise.
+The determination of lease terms involves significant judgment with respect to assumptions of whether lease extensions will be utilizes.
+Management makes assumptions about long-term industry outlook and store operating performances and growth which relate to future events and circumstances.
+Actual results could vary from these assumptions, and the differences could be material to the carrying value of the lease liabilities and right-of-use assets, for which the lease term is the basis for determining useful life. - At the end of each reporting period, the Company reviews the carrying amounts of its long-lived assets to determine whether there is any indication that the carrying amount is not recoverable.
+The determination of whether any such indication exists requires significant management judgment.
+If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).